Persian campaign (World War I): Prelude

-1914
+Late 1914

 In December 1914, General Myshlaevsky ordered a withdrawal from Persia at the height of the Battle of Sarikamish.
-Only one brigade of Russian troops under the command of the Armenian General Nazarbekoff and one battalion of Armenian volunteers scattered throughout Salmast and Urmia [remained?].
+Only one brigade of Russian troops, under the command of General Nazarbekoff, and one battalion of Armenian volunteers scattered throughout Salmast and Urmia remained.
 Contact was limited to skirmishes on the border of northern Persia.
-The presence of Russian cavalry units kept them[who?] quiet.
-Enver[which Enver?] established [one division] troops from conscripted at Constantinople [25 December].
+The presence of Russian cavalry units kept them quiet.
+Enver established [one division] troops from conscripted at Constantinople [25 December].
 This unit was given under the command of Khalil Bey.
 While [K?]Halil Bey's troops were preparing for the operation, a small group had already crossed the Persian frontier.
 After repulsing a Russian offensive toward Van, Van Gendarmerie Division [commanded by Major Ferid], a lightly equipped paramilitary formation, had chased the enemy into Persia.

 On 14 December 1914, Van Jandarma Division occupied the city of Qotur.
 Later, proceeded towards Khoy.
 It was supposed to keep this passage open to Kâzım Bey (5th Expeditionary Force) and Halil Bey units (1st Expeditionary Force) who were to move towards Tabriz from the bridgehead established at Qotur.
 However, the Battle of Sarıkamısh depleted the Ottoman forces and these forces to be deployed to Persia were needed elsewhere.
 On 10 January the 5th Expeditionary Force, which was on the way to Persia, was rerouted north to the Third Army and soon it was followed by the 1st Expeditionary Force.